samlarson/swapi-backend/README.md

 - *Pytest [(Docs)](https://docs.pytest.org/en/stable/contents.html#toc) :*
 Testing framework for Python

-At the base directory of the project, there four important files and two sub-directories:
+The list below describes the structure of files and sub-directories, from the root of this project:

-    * README.md: The documentation you're reading
+    * README.md: The documentation that you're reading
     * Dockerfile: The configuration file of the Docker image used to run the container
     * requirements.txt: The Python packages required to run the app (installed via pip)
-    * run.sh: The entrypoint for the container, which executes tests and starts the WISG server Gunicorn
+    * run.sh: The entrypoint for the container, which executes pytest and starts the WISG server Gunicorn

-    * 'docs' directory: Contains images included in documentation
+    * docs (Directory): Contains images included in documentation
-    * 'app' directory: Contains all of the Python code for the project
+    * app (Directory): Contains all of the Python code for the project
         * api_functions.py: The class and functions responsible for calling SWAPI and formatting serialized JSON
-        * backend.py: Flask application initialization and the functions that define the server routes
+        * backend.py: Flask application initialization, and the functions that define the server routes and return deserialized JSON
-        * 'tests' directory: Contains the pytest code
+        * tests (Directory): Contains the pytest code
             * test_backend.py: Test functions for SWAPI and the flask app